Carmi Harari Early Career Awards

 Nominations for the Early Career Award will be considered with the following:

 A statement in support of the worthiness of the nominee (two pages)

 A recent complete bibliography

 A statement of presentations; with no more than 5 reprints or abstracts of presentations

 Board Selection Procedure for Early Career Awards: A slate of awardees will be submitted to the board at the winter meeting (or by email prior to this meeting) for acceptance or rejection.
-The current president will appoint a committee of 3 past Division 32 presidents.
+The current president will appoint a committee of three past Division 32 presidents.
 The committee will name specific nominees; one or none for each award.
-Up to 3 awards may be made in any year.
-Awards will follow the same time sequence, selection shall be 1.5 years before the award is given (i.e.: selection in the winter of 2010 will be for awards to be granted in 2012).
+Up to three awards may be made in any year.
+Awards will follow the same time sequence; selection shall be made one and a half years before the award is given.

 2013: Todd DuBose